UI-Research/validation-server-engine/README.md

 # validation-server-backend
 AWS Lambda function for the validation server back-end.
-The  lambda function accepts an event payload that includes the transformation query (if supplied), analysis query, and the epsilon level at which to run the analysis query.
+The  lambda function accepts an event payload that includes the transformation query, analysis query, and the epsilon level at which to run the analysis query.

 ### deploy